Zyxel Security Advisory for WiFi Simple Config Buffer Overflow Vulnerabilities

-Zyxel is aware of two buffer overflow vulnerabilities in the WiFi Simple Config of Realtek’s Software Development Kit (SDK) for WiFi products and will release patch for the vulnerable product on the market.
-Users are advised to install the applicable firmware update for optimal protection.
+Zyxel is aware of two buffer overflow vulnerabilities in the WiFi Simple Config of Realtek’s Software Development Kit (SDK) for WiFi products and will release patches for the vulnerable products on the market.
+Users are advised to install the applicable firmware updates for optimal protection.

 What is the vulnerability?

 The first vulnerability is a stack buffer overflow that is present due to unsafe parsing of the UPnP SUBSCRIBE/UNSUBSCRIBE Callback header.
 The second vulnerability is a heap buffer overflow that is present due to unsafe crafting of SSDP NOTIFY messages from received M-SEARCH messages.

 What versions are vulnerable—and what should you do?

 After a thorough investigation, we’ve identified the vulnerable products that are within their warranty and support period and will release firmware patches to address the issues, as shown in the table below.

 |Affected model||Patch availability|